MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/2-package-json.md

 - **Meta-information**.
 This group contains meta-information about the project, like its name, description, author, and keywords.
 - **Dependencies**.
 There are two properties, `dependencies` and `devDependencies`, that are used to describe the libraries that are being used.
 Later in the module, you'll learn how to use these two sections to install, update, and separate dependencies.
 - **Scripts**.
-In this section, you can place scripts that do things like start, build, test, and lint a project.
+You can place scripts in this section that do things like start, build, test, and lint a project.

 ### Scripts for managing your project